Aim of the Programme

 - Second letter of recommendation

 We accept applications by e-mail (as a single pdf document please, the letters of recommendation may be submitted separately) or conventional mail (Studienstiftung des deutschen Volkes, Ahrstraße 41, 53175 Bonn, Deutschland).
 Only complete application sets will be considered.
-Shortlisted candidates will be invited to an interview in Frankfurt in April 2020.
+Shortlisted candidates will be invited to an interview in Frankfurt (May 10th until 11th 2020).

 The deadline for application is the 1st February 2023.